Looking to find your ACFT Standards by MOS? Don’t you worry.

 My solution is, instead of having like 8 or 9 different tiers of age brackets as you get older, just have like 2 or 3 right?
 So as you basically a private is gonna have a different PT test standard than, you know, a sergeant first class.
 Like so, when you’re in for like 10 years of the military.
 You know at that point in time your standard for your minimum could change a little bit because you’re gonna go from being you know, seventeen-eighteen year old, to a thirty year old.
 Then, whenever you go from like a thirty year old to forty plus.

 Again, you know if you’re enlisted for 20 years you’re probably gonna be a sergeant major.
-If not you’re you’ve been a First Sergeant for a while.
-If you’re an officer for 20 years you’re probably a lieutenant-colonel.
+If not you’re you’ve been a First Sergeant for a while or you’re an officer for 20 years.
+You’re probably a lieutenant-colonel.
 If not, you’ve been a major for a really long time.
 So the roles and responsibilities are completely different.

 Comments on Matts opinions about ACFT MOS Standards